 Predictions for the next big thing: More ethical products on the market and less plastic in the shops.
 In beauty, I think it will be about refillable products and less disposable single use items.

 What would make the world a better place?
 Free coffee – everywhere.
 Oh, and maybe free gin!
 I think that would definitely help.

-Emily works within the team as a Project Coordinator, handling the replies we get to our research projects and contacting people to recruit them.
+Emily works within the team as a Senior Recruitment Specialist, handling the replies we get to our research projects and contacting people to recruit them.
 As an avid social media user she’s a master of online recruitment.